 This doesn’t mean that you can’t inject some personality into your letter, but proper writing rules remain a required element of the job application documents.

-The number one goal of your cover letter is to show why you would be a great fit for the job position and company!
-Your letter shouldn’t go on and on about your accomplishments as a list, but rather convey them in a way that shows relevance to the employer.
-You should always indicate which position you’re applying for, a bit about why the company is a fit, and maybe even a few key, relevant facts about the company that will show that you’ve done your homework and truly desire working there.
+The number one goal of your cover letter is to show why you would be a great fit for the job!
+Your letter shouldn’t go on and on about your accomplishments, but rather convey them in a way that shows relevance to the employer.

-You can begin your letter with a few brief paragraphs, but then it’s important to move into succinct, bulleted points.
+Begin your cover letter with a brief paragraph or two, then consider using bullet points to highlight key selling points on why you think you’re the best candidate.
 This breaks up large chunks of text, allows the employer to see your points quickly and easily, and makes you appear considerate and well prepared.

 What do you bring to the table?
 List specific character traits, past experiences, and job roles that are a direct fit to this specific position.
-Yes, this makes mass applying much more difficult, but it’s truly worth it for the jobs that you truly desire.
+Have a testimonial from a past client?
+You may want to consider adding it to your cover letter.

 You may have had 10 jobs that you’re proud of, but which jobs, and more importantly, which qualities from those jobs, will allow you to shine in this new role?

 By focusing on the company and job position, you’re focusing on the employer’s needs, not your own.
 Be sure to include succinct, relevant information that will allow the employer to see what they would get from you immediately.